Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Abacus diagrams and core partitions

 \begin{definition} An abacus is called \textbf{flush} if each bead has another bead directly above it. \end{definition}

-For example, the abacus given on the left in figure \ref{fig:abacus} is not flush, but the abacus given on the right in figure \ref{fig:abacus} is flush.
-The abacus in figure \ref{fig:abacus} for $\lambda = (0)$ is the abacus obtained by making the abacus for $\lambda = (2,1)$ in figure \ref{fig:abacus} flush.
+For example, the abacus on the left in Figure \ref{fig:abacus} is not flush, but the abacus on the right in Figure \ref{fig:abacus} is flush.
+The abacus shown for $\lambda = (0,0)$ is obtained by making the abacus for $\lambda = (2,1)$ in Figure \ref{fig:abacus} flush by moving a bead upwards from 5 to 2.
+As the following result shows, this corresponds to removing a 3-rim hook from the partition $(2,1)$, resulting in the partition $(0,0)$.

-\begin{theorem}[see \cite{JamesKerber}] $\lambda$ is an $n$-core if and only if every (equivalently any) abacus corresponding to $\lambda$ is flush.
+\begin{theorem}[Lemma 2.7.13 and Theorem 2.7.16 \cite{JamesKerber}] $\lambda$ is an $n$-core if and only if every (equivalently any) abacus corresponding to $\lambda$ is flush.
 Additionally, removing a single $n$-rim hook from $\lambda$ corresponds to moving one bead up one row on an abacus runner. \end{theorem}